dsanthak/NASSCOM-VSD-SoC-Design/README.md

     - [Clock Tree Synthesis TritonCTS and signal integrity](#clock-tree-synthesis-tritoncts-and-signal-integrity)
       - [Clock tree routing and buffering using H-Tree algorithm](#clock-tree-routing-and-buffering-using-h-tree-algorithm)
       - [Crosstalk and clock net shielding](#crosstalk-and-clock-net-shielding)
+      - [Lab steps to run and verify CTS using TritonCTS]
-    - Timing analysis with real clocks using openSTA
+    - [Timing analysis with real clocks using openSTA]
+      - [Setup timing analysis using real clocks]
 5. Final steps for RTL2GDS using tritonRoute and openSTA

 ## Inception of open-source EDA, OpenLANE and Sky130 PDK